 - Elevated triglycerides and cholesterol.
 Eating out of sync with our circadian rhythm can impact the way the body metabolizes lipids.
 This can lead to increased levels of both triglycerides and cholesterol.
 Read more about the link between nighttime eating and elevated lipid levels here.

 - Impaired memory.
 Recent research suggests that our memory can be affected by eating at night.
 Researchers found that mice who were fed meals during the time they should have been sleeping experienced deficits in learning and memory.

 To avoid the negative effects of eating at night, eat dinner as early in the evening as your schedule allows.
 If you feel hungry later in the evening and need a snack, choose a small, high-protein snack like nuts instead of something carbohydrate-heavy.
 Avoid large meals within a few hours of your bedtime.

 If you have to be awake at night, as with shift work, try to stick as close to regular mealtimes as possible.
 To read about some of the health risks associated with shift work, as well as tips for how to reduce your risk, read 6 Dangerous Effects of Working Night Shift.

 What are your tips for avoiding eating late in the evenings or at night?
 Have you ever noticed that your health takes a toll when you eat a lot late in the day?
 Is it bad to eat at night?
 Please share your thoughts in the comments section below.

 PLoS One.
 2015 Aug 25;10(8):e0136240.

-Originally posted in January 2016 and updated.
+Originally posted in 2016, this article is regularly updated.